kdbinsidebrains/site/_features/03-tables.md

 - **Status bar** at the bottom
 - **Search bar** at the top (visible only if search is active)

-The _Table Result_ view is used to show any table returned from an KDB instance as well as dictionaries or lists, if enabled in [configuration](/settings/options).
+The _Table Result_ view is used to show any table returned from a KDB instance as well as dictionaries or lists, if enabled in [configuration](/settings/options).

 ## Selection

-The _Table Result View_ is cell oriented table and even only one cell can be selected.
+The _Table Result View_ is cell oriented table, and even only one cell can be selected.

 You can select range of cells:

 - by dragging with left mouse button pressed
 - by selecting the first cell and the last cell in the range with pressed _Shift_ button
-- only subset of rows/columns by holding _Ctrl button_:<br>
+- only a subset of rows/columns by holding _Ctrl button_:<br>
   ![tablesCustomSelection](/assets/images/features/tables/tablesCustomSelection.png)

 ## Status Bar